Logging Etiquette

 To the contrary, errors are always bad.
 It means something happened that the programmer didn't expect or can't possibly recover from.
 When your HTTP request gets a 500 "internal server error", that's an error.

-If your programming environment doesn't have a dedicated level for failure, then you can choose any of info, debug, or trace, depending on how important the failure is:
+When you're tempted to reach for error to handle something that's not a programmer error, instead choose any of info, debug, or trace, depending on how important the failure is:

 Watch your word count

 I'll repeat similar advice I have for comments in code: write the minimum number of words necessary to communicate something useful.
-For comments, they should be about WHY not HOW.
-For logs, they should mainly be about WHAT.
+For comments, they should generally be WHY statements rather than HOW.
+For logs, they should mainly be about WHAT happend.
+It's up to reader to determine the WHY.

 Write logs as succinctly as possible because it reduces the amount of cognitive overhead imposed on debuggers of the application in the future.